Security for the 2012 Summer Olympics

 A Rapier FSC Ground Based Air Defence (GBAD) system at Blackheath, London on 2 May 2012.

-The security preparations for the 2012 Summer Olympics—with the exception of the air counter-terrorist plan, which was a RAF responsibility—was led by the police, with 13,000 officers available, supported by 17,000 members of the armed forces.
+The security preparations for the 2012 Summer Olympics—with the exception of the air counter-terrorist plan, which was an RAF responsibility—was led by the police, with 13,000 officers available, supported by 17,000 members of the armed forces.
 Royal Navy, Army and RAF assets, including ships situated in the Thames, Typhoon jets, radar, helicopter-borne snipers, and surface-to-air missiles, were deployed as part of the security operation which was named Operation Olympics by the Ministry of Defence.
 The final cost of the security operation was estimated £553m (pounds sterling).

 The budget for venue security was being partly funded by the London Organising Committee of the Olympic and Paralympic Games (LOCOG) as well as using the contingency from the £9.3 billion infrastructure budget.
 Private security firm G4S, enduring scandals regarding training and manpower that emerged mere weeks before the games, provided only about 10,000 staff, instead of their intended 13,700.

 This was the biggest security operation Britain had faced for decades, with 40,000 security personnel.
 On 7 July 2005, the day after the city was selected to host the Olympics, the London Underground and a London bus had been attacked by terrorist group Al-Qaeda.